CarloZambaldo/OrbitalMechanics/README.md

 ORBIT and ASTRO classes allow to perform computations and plots for Orbital Mechanics.

 > [!NOTE]
-> I really want to really thank my project team: Andrea Zosi, Guglielmo Gomiero and Lorenzo Sekules
+> I want to really thank my project team: Andrea Zosi, Guglielmo Gomiero and Lorenzo Sekules.
 > This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 > [!WARNING]
-> THE ORBIT OBJECT TO WORK PROPERLY HAS TO BE IN A FOLDER NAMED
+> TO WORK PROPERLY, THE ORBIT OBJECT HAS TO BE IN A FOLDER NAMED
 > PRECISELY "@ORBIT" WITH ALL ITS METHODS, THIS FOLDER HAS INDEED
 > TO BE ADDED TO THE PATH.
 NO EXCEPTIONS CAN BE MADE.
 NOTE: THE SAME APPLIES TO "@ASTRO".